carriehuangjy/Kiddivax_scripts/Main_study/data/readme.md

 ## Usage

-These datasets is used for the main study.
+These datasets is used for the main studies.
 Please refer to the individual dataset files for specific details and column descriptions.